-Levamisole is an antihelminthic medication currently only licensed in the United States and Canada for use in veterinary medicine, due to reports of adverse events including agranulocytosis, facial retiform purpura and serological abnormalities in humans.
+Levamisole is an anthelmintic medication currently only licensed in the United States and Canada for use in veterinary medicine, due to reports of adverse events including agranulocytosis (severely decreased white blood cell count), facial retiform purpura and serological abnormalities in humans.

-Levamisole was used in humans in the 1960s as a prescribed appetite suppressant [3,4].
-It was also used as an immune-modulating agent for treatment of lichen planus, paediatric nephrotic syndrome and rheumatoid arthritis after its FDA approval in 1991.
+Levamisole was used in humans in the 1960s as a prescribed appetite suppressant [1,2].
+It was also used as an immune-modulating agent for treatment of lichen planus, paediatric nephrotic syndrome and rheumatoid arthritis after its approval by the US Food and Drug Administration in 1991.

-Cutaneous vasculopathy associated with levamisole-adulterated cocaine is an emerging syndrome characterised by a net-like purpura (retiform purpura) around the ears, the presence of anti-neutrophil cytoplasmic antibody (ANCA), and leukopenia [1,2].
+Cutaneous vasculopathy associated with levamisole-adulterated (contaminated) cocaine is an emerging syndrome characterised by a retiform purpura around the ears, the presence of anti-neutrophil cytoplasmic autoantibody (ANCA), and leukopenia [3,4].

 Levamisole-adulterated cocaine vasculopathy was first described in the late 2000s following an increase in the lacing of cocaine with levamisole.

 Who gets levamisole-adulterated cocaine vasculopathy?

 In 2010, 80% of cocaine seized by US authorities was levamisole-adulterated [2,5].
 Levamisole-adulterated cocaine vasculopathy is exclusively reported in cocaine users, more often with chronic use and in those smoking and snorting contaminated cocaine [6,7].
 It can also occur when cocaine is injected.